Hidden (2015 film): Plot

-In another flashback, two fighter jets fly overhead and bomb the family's town.
+In another flashback, two military jets fly overhead and bomb the family's town.
 They rush to a nearby abandoned shelter as the rest of the town's population is decimated by the military.
 Claire accidentally cuts herself on a rusty piece of iron as she descends into the shelter and notices the flesh around the cut is discolored and her blood black.
 They deduce that the virus is airborne and they have already been infected.